phax/ph-web/README.md

 * v9.1.4 - work in progress
     * Updated to Apache httpcore 4.4.12
     * Updated to Apache httpclient 4.5.10
+    * Extended `UnifiedRepsonse` and `UnifiedResponseDefaultSettings` API to make HTTP header value unification and quoting customizable.
 * v9.1.3 - 2019-08-28
     * Updated to Apache httpclient 4.5.9
     * Updated to ph-commons 9.3.6